pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/03-otel.md

 ```

 The endpoint url must be an OpenTelemetry grpc endpoint and must be secured with SSL.
 Don’t specify a protocol prefix.
 Optionally, you can also specify the headers passed to the endpoint.
-Some OTel collector providers look for authentication tokens or api keys in the connection context.
+Some OpenTelemetry collector providers look for authentication tokens or api keys in the connection context.
 The headers field is where you can add this information.

 Note that if you’re writing a [plugin script](/reference/plugins/plugin-system), this information should be passed in from the plugin context.